Farmer in the Sky

 Farmer In The Sky is a 1950 science fiction novel by American writer Robert A. Heinlein about a teenaged boy who emigrates with his family to Jupiter's moon Ganymede, which is in the process of being terraformed.
 Among Heinlein's juveniles, a condensed version of the novel was published in serial form in Boys' Life magazine (August, September, October, November 1950), under the title "Satellite Scout".
 The novel was awarded a Retro Hugo in 2001.

 Passing references by the lead character to the song "The Green Hills of Earth" and to its author, Rhysling, have caused some to consider it part of Heinlein's Future History series.
+There are references to the "Space Patrol", the interplanetary peace-keeping organization described in Space Cadet.

 Plot summary

 In the future, food is carefully rationed on an overcrowded Earth.
-Teenager William (Bill) Lermer lives with his widowed father, George.
-George decides to emigrate to the farming colony on Ganymede, one of Jupiter's moons.
-After marrying Molly Kenyon, George embarks with Bill and Molly's daughter Peggy on the 'torchship' Mayflower.
+Teenager William "Bill" Lermer lives with his widowed father, George, who decides to emigrate to the farming colony on Ganymede, one of Jupiter's moons.
+After George marries Molly Kenyon, the couple, Bill, and Molly's daughter Peggy embark on the 'torchship' Mayflower.
 On the journey, Bill saves his bunkmates from asphyxiation by improvising a patch when a meteor punctures their compartment.
 During the trip, all the children attend class; also, to combat the boredom of the long trip, the Boy Scouts among the passengers form troops.
+(Because the novel was originally written to be serialized in the Boy Scout magazine Boys' Life, Bill's participation in the Scouts is pervasive, mentioned at least once per chapter.)

 When they arrive on Ganymede, an unpleasant surprise awaits the newcomers.
-The arriving group is much larger than the colony can easily absorb.
+The arriving group is much larger than the colony wanted or can easily absorb.
 The soil has to be built from scratch by pulverizing boulders and lava flows, then seeding the resulting dust with carefully formulated organic material, and the rock crushers are in short supply.
 While some whine about the injustice of it all, Bill accepts an invitation to live with his prospective neighbors, a prosperous farmer and his large, hard-working family, to learn the needed skills, while his father signs on as an engineer in the town of Leda.
 Peggy, unable to adjust to the low pressure atmosphere, has to stay in a bubble in the hospital.
 When the Lermers are finally reunited on their own homestead, they build their house with a pressurized room for Peggy.